ninjadare/cs-253p-hw-hampr-machine-service/README.md

+FOR GRADER::: pdf of my report is included in this folder

 # Hampr Machine Service

 This project is a simulated backend system for managing the state and operations of Hampr washing machines.
 It includes a simple API handler, a data layer with caching, and clients for interacting with external services.